 I mean, I’ve owned loads of different properties over the years, I had a house, my first place when I was like, 20, I bought a house, I had like motorbikes and bicycles and yeah, loads of stuff.
 And I was really sentimental about everything.
 But now, I mean, I have a few choice belongings that I kind of, you know, I carry around with me probably just a square box.

 Nathaniel Schooler 06:52

-The most important belonging that I have is actually this giraffe that my daughter gave me and it’s got her name on the on the back.
-She lives with her mother, but she’s called Maya and this the most important thing, because every time when I get somewhere and I put my computer out on the on the on the table, this has to be right next to my machine.
+The most important belonging that I have is actually this giraffe that my daughter gave me and it’s got her name on the back.
+She lives with her mother, but she’s called Maya and this is the most important thing, because every time when I get somewhere and I put my computer out on the table, this has to be right next to my machine.
 And that is Funny, isn’t it?
-If 20 years ago, you said to me, oh, you’re going to be traveling around, you’re going to end up in Croatia and you’re going to be there and you’re going to put a giraffe on your table and that’s your most important possession…
+If 20 years ago, you said to me, oh, you’re going to be travelling around, you’re going to end up in Croatia and you’re going to be there and you’re going to put a giraffe on your table and that’s your most important possession…

 Nathaniel Schooler 07:26